Thiotricha oleariae

 Thiotricha oleariae is a moth of the family Gelechiidae.
 It is endemic to in New Zealand, where it has been recorded from the central part of the North Island south down to Stewart Island.
 The species is found at altitudes of between sea-level up to 900 metres.
 The larvae live in a constructed case, are leaf miners and are active in November.
-The larval host species are within in the genus Olearia.
+The larval host species are within the genus Olearia.
 Adults are nocturnal and on the wing from November to March.

 Taxonomy

 This species was first described by George Hudson in his publication, The butterflies and moths of New Zealand, in 1928 using a specimen collected by Stella Hudson at Days Bay in Wellington.
 Stella Hudson collected a larval specimen feeding on Olearia solandri and George Hudson reared it to maturity.
 The male lectotype is held at Te Papa.
 The lectotype specimen is held at Te Papa.

 Description

 Larvae live in a constructed case.

 Hudson described the larvae of this species as follows: